jingchen

 发表时间:+-

-Comments on the Nobel winning paper by Aghion and Howitt
+The Nobel winning paper by Aghion and Howitt: A comment

-In popular information released by the Nobel committee, it calls the model presented by Aghion and Howitt “a groundbreaking model”.
+In popular information released by the Nobel committee this year, it calls the model presented by Aghion and Howitt “a groundbreaking model”.
 It stated,

 The model that Aghion and Howitt presented in their 1992 paper was the first macroeconomic model for creative destruction to have general equilibrium.